Connect with others who understand.

 Blood Tests

-Let your doctor know if you have any underlying health or medical conditions.
-Some conditions are associated with an increased risk of PN.
-Blood tests look at levels of immune cells, along with your overall organ health to determine if another condition or infection is playing a role in your PN.
+Blood tests look at levels of immune cells.
+They can also check your organ function.
+This information helps determine if another condition or infection is playing a role in your PN.
 Examples of tests your doctor may order include:

 • Complete blood cell count with differential to check for infection (measures the number of red blood cells, white blood cells, and platelets in the blood)